ploe/reve/docs/Lua API/Persist.md

 It is currently backed by `SQLite3` in engine, however you do not need to be aware of the schema or have to write any queries.
-You simply drop in your Lua `table` and the data gets automatically marshaled to the database.
+You simply drop in your Lua `table` and the data gets automatically marshalled to the database.

 It only marshals `numbers`, `booleans` and `strings`.
 The other types in Lua